 However, showing love and support is very significant.
 Here are the various ways to best show love to those with depression.

 The best thing to do for somebody with depression is to always be there.
 The most healing times comes when someone they love simply stays with them or wordlessly holds their hand or speak warmly to them.

 2. Try small gestures

 If you are not comfortable with expressing emotions, you can show that you love them in different ways.
 You can send a text or a card, cook a meal or leave a voicemail.

-Such gestures provide loving connection, and they are also a symbol of hope that helps guide loved one during darkness moments.
+Such gestures provide a loving connection, and they are also a symbol of hope that helps guide loved one during dark moments.

 3. Don’t criticize or judge